Products from Oil

 form dilute nitric acid.
 This contributes to acid rain.

-All of this pollution is produced at ground level,
+All of the pollution from vehicle exhausts is produced

 The obvious solution is to fit road vehicles with